alphagov/govuk-rfcs/rfc-176-replacing-static.md

 - Move current global banner code code into the gem, and use that code in `static`
 - Convert the global banner code to use the same Redis system that the emergency banner uses.

-### Stream 2: Layout Gem
+### Stream 2: Static Content Gem
-- Create prototype layout gem
+- Create prototype static content gem
+- Trial moving static's error page content into the gem, and allowing a single app (`frontend`) to render/upload them in the same way static does now.
 - Trial moving static's assets into the gem, and allowing a host app to compile them into the shared asset bucket.
-- Add a second app to the trial, to ensure that the shared components can be accessed by both.
+- Add a second app to the trial, to ensure that the shared assets / error pages can still be served.
-- Trial adding most common layout into gem (this may require some progress on the banner gem so that we can include the banner code as part of the common layout)
-- Compare application with layouts from gem with similar app with layout from static.
-- Move header/footer configuration from the publishing components gem into the layout gem.
+- Move header/footer content into the gem,

+### Stream 3: Layouts in Apps
+- Trial modifying an app ([email-alert-frontend], because it has one of the most complicated current uses of static layouts) to use the layouts directly (this would be partially reliant on Stream 1 for production-readiness, because it would need banner gem support for banners, but the trial can start independently)
+- Modify the rest of the apps.

 ### Optional Stream: Shared assets in other apps
 - Trial simplifying how other apps compile their assets so that they put them in the assets root rather than in subfolders.